 “Of course, there will be a small percentage of people who can do nothing.
 We will use specific methods to make them work.
 But there are also lazy people who can work.
 We must do our best to make them work.”

-Alexander Lukashenko said that local authorities will have broad powers after the revision of Ordinance No. 3.
+Aleksandr Lukashenko said that local authorities will have broad powers after the revision of Ordinance No. 3.
 The President said that the state will take resolute measures to make people work.

 It was emphasized that local authorities must fulfill the instruction to create new jobs.

-Alexander Lukashenko was also informed about the construction of objects for the 1000thanniversary of Brest. in particular, plans have been made to open a kindergarten, a secondary school, a football arena, and a bus terminal.
+Aleksandr Lukashenko was also informed about the construction of objects for the 1000thanniversary of Brest. in particular, plans have been made to open a kindergarten, a secondary school, a football arena, and a bus terminal.

 At the end of his working trip to Brest the President visited OAO Savushkin Product.

-Alexander Lukashenko was informed about the financial and economic situation at the enterprise, its development prospects.
+Aleksandr Lukashenko was informed about the financial and economic situation at the enterprise, its development prospects.
 Savushkin Product should mull over the possibility of taking over struggling agricultural enterprises, the President said.
 In particular, it was noted that this decision could be beneficial for business and the state.
 As a result of such transformations it will be possible to use Belarusian-made raw materials in an efficient way, raise salaries at affiliated agricultural enterprises and increase tax revenues.

 “I am interested in increasing revenues to the state budget.
 Of course, it should be beneficial for OAO Savushkin Product.
 It has one problem with raw materials.
 If it gets access to raw materials and the state benefits it, I will accept the deal.
 It does not matter if a company is state-owned or private.
 Yes, Savushkin Product will get more, and it is good.
-At least there will be more effect from 1 tonne of milk,” Alexander Lukashenko said.
+At least there will be more effect from 1 tonne of milk,” Aleksandr Lukashenko said.